 The economy and society of Europe need to make the most of digital.
-47% of EU population is not properly digitally skilled, yet in the near future, 90% of jobs will require some level of digital skills.
+47% of the EU population is not properly digitally skilled, yet in the near future, 90% of jobs will require some level of digital skills.

-To maximise the growth The Commission will:
+To maximise growth the Commission is:

-Address barriers in the European Data Economy
+Addressing barriers in the European Data Economy

-Define priorities for standards and interoperability
+Defining priorities for standards and interoperability

-Support an inclusive digital society
+Supporting an inclusive digital society